Steph318/Summarizer/README.md

 ## Acknowledgements
 This project was developed using:
+- A [tutorial by Krish Naik](https://www.youtube.com/watch?v=p7V4Aa7qEpw&t=992s&ab_channel=KrishNaik) on YouTube, which served as the foundation for this project.
 - [Hugging Face Transformers](https://huggingface.co/transformers/)
 - [SAMSum Dataset](https://huggingface.co/datasets/samsum)
 - [FastAPI](https://fastapi.tiangolo.com/)

-For questions or feedback, feel free to open an issue or contact the repository owner.
+For questions or feedback, feel free to reach me at dsndjebayi@aimsammi.org